 That’s why responsive lovers don’t rush to the bedroom.

-Researchers discovered that responsiveness has a fundamental link to true intimacy and a healthy relationship.
-How?
+Sexual responsiveness has a fundamental link to a healthy relationship.

-Responsive lovers create a foundation of friendship and a feeling of trust and safety within their relationship, which the focus on immediate physical intimacy does not overshadow.
-The result?
-A much closer and more fulfilling relationship.
+Responsive lovers create a foundation of friendship and a feeling of trust and safety within their relationship.
+The result is a closer, more fulfilling relationship and increased sexual responsiveness.

-- Expressions of love and commitment.
-Done during dating and prior to any sexual intimacy, these expressions provide a framework for the meaning of any later sexual action within the relationship.
+- Expressions of love and commitment provide a framework for the meaning of sexual action within the relationship.
 In other words, when sex is eventually initiated, it’s more likely seen by both partners as a special event in the relationship, instead of just a physical moment of pleasure.

 - Bonding behaviours.
 This includes comforting one another, skin-to-skin contact, gazing into each other’s eyes, kissing, cuddling, holding hands, and more.
-The more frequently you create these comforting feelings, the more dependable the flow of non-sexual oxytocin will be that helps draw you closer together.
-(While our bodies also release this bonding hormone during sex, it’s much more unstable and drops off quickly after climax.)
+The more frequently you and your partner engage in these behaviours the more you’ll each experience the dependable the flow of non-sexual oxytocin .
+You will be drawn together (Yes your body also releases this bonding hormone during sex, but it drops off quickly after climax).

 Now it’s time for you to take action.

 If you want committed love and connection to your partner as a real human being, become a responsive lover.
 Keep the bedroom door out of sight for the moment.
-Instead, take the time to get to know your partner and build a strong bond by demonstrating love, gratitude, and loyalty.
+Instead, take the time to stay in emotional touch with your partner and build a strong bond by demonstrating love, gratitude, and loyalty.